Bella Hadid Blows Kisses & Covers Her Breasts In Sexy Video — Teasing The Weeknd?

 Oh la la!
 Bella Hadid just shared a stunning topless clip that has us absolutely mesmerized!
 Check it out right here!

 Whoa!
 Bella Hadid just posted a video that’s sure to have your temperature rising!
 The gorgeous brunette shared a clip of herself playfully blowing kisses to fans while carefully covering her breasts and we simply can’t look away!
 So hot!
-How does she make looking this sexy so easy!
+How does she make looking sexy this effortless?!
 Check out tons more photos of Bella flaunting her insane figure right here!

 And, because it’s 2017, Bella added an adorable hearts filter to the clip, making her look even more incredible, which we didn’t know was possible!
 So, our first question is: Are these cutesy kisses for her fans, or does she have someone in particular in mind?!
 Of course, we’re referring to her ex The Weeknd, 27!
 Ever since the crooner (real name Abel Tesfaye) parted ways with Selena Gomez, 25, rumors have been surfacing about Abel trying to make amends with Bella!
 Could she be teasing what he’s missing out on with this new video?

-As we previously reported, word has it Bella is also hoping they get back together!
-“She never fully got over Abel,” an insider told Life & Style.
+As we previously reported, Bella is also hoping they get back together!
+“She never fully got over Abel,” an insider relayed to Life & Style.
 “She’s willing to give things another shot and is telling friends that Abel has learned from his mistakes and that they’re meant to be together.”
 Wow!
 Although they’ve had a rocky past and probably shouldn’t jump back into anything too quickly, Bella and Abel certainly sound like they’re on the same page now!
+Here’s hoping they can put the past behind them!

 HollywoodLifers, what do YOU think?
 Is Bella trying to get Abel’s attention with this video?
 Dying to see these 2 flaunting their affection again!?
 Let us know in the comments section below!